artiface/UnclaimedPixelTacos/README.md

 # UnclaimedPixelTacos
- Sime script to find the unclaimed pixel tacos!
+ Simple script to find the unclaimed pixel tacos!

+Clone and open with VS code